kuntusPhukae/Data-Responsibility/README.md

-# SQL-Scripts-
+# Data-Responsibility
-Sample SQL scripts for query data.
+  - SQL Scripts for data query.
+  - Python for data transform.
+  - Excel for analysis and presentation.